Travel Insurance Policy - When Should You Get It and When Can You Skip It?

 In a nutshell, travel insurance is a policy you purchase that offers financial protection.
 This policy is made up of packages of insurance coverages and travel support services designed to give you travel protection.

-Whether you are travelling internationally or locally, a travel insurance policy is there to help you if something goes wrong before or during your trip.
+Whether you are travelling internationally or domestically within the UK, a travel insurance policy is there to help you if something goes wrong before or during your trip.

 These unfortunate events scale from lost luggage to suffering a severe medical emergency abroad.

 Sometimes, events happen outside our control that frustrate our travel plans.
 These unforeseen incidents can lead to the cancellation of a trip or ending it prematurely.
-This is when a good travel insurance policy is necessary for protection.
+For UK travellers, especially post-Brexit, understanding your policy’s coverage and your passenger rights is crucial.

 what does travel insurance cover